MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Added support for mark/reset on an InputStream returned by `Class.getResourceAsStream()`_.
 - Fixed "Internal limits" error in HIL engine when too many array arguments are used at the same time by one or several native methods.
 - Fixed slow reading with an array of bytes of the input stream returned by `Class.getResourceAsStream(String)`_.
-- Fixed configuration of the Managed heap size using :ref:`option_managed_heap`.
+- Fixed configuration of the Managed Heap size using :ref:`option_managed_heap`.
 The legacy ``core.memory.javaheapsum.size`` option is not more supported.
 - Fixed :ref:`option_immortal_heap` default value when running a Standalone Application using MMM.
 - Fixed stop of the HIL Engine if Simulator was terminated before the connection is established.
 - Fixed load of the Mock classes in the classpath order (left-to-right).